 Contact your doctor for guidance

 Cape Cod Healthcare patients who have had to delay a surgery, test, procedure, annual physical or follow-up appointment should contact their clinical care provider for further guidance in scheduling.
-Cape Cod Healthcare physicians will be prioritizing the scheduling of non-emergent, in-person cases according to state guidelines.
 In addition, Cape Cod Healthcare will continue to offer telehealth services to patients whenever possible.